Registered GAPS practitioner for the GAPS protocol

 Experience the life-changing effects of the GAPS diet protocol for yourself.
 I recommend working with a registered GAPS practitioner to get the most benefit.

-Since the GAPS nutritional protocol is very much related to promoting a healthy gut wall, I can arrange for appropriate lab testing to identify any gut pathogens or food intolerance that might hinder your recovery.
+Since the GAPS nutritional protocol is very much related to promoting healthy gut wall, I can arrange for appropriate lab testing to identify any gut pathogens or food intolerance that might hinder your recovery.

 See my articles on the GAPS diet.